grid-rbx/.github/profile/README.md

 ## Hi there 👋

+### About us 🙋‍
 We are Grid, a company devoted to help you manage your super awesome Roblox experiences in production.
 We've had the idea to do this for **2 years** but have only started working on it now.
 Crazy, isn't it?
-Since then, we have come up with countless ways to help you and your team manage your experiences on Roblox, and now we are nearing closer than ever to launching.
+Since then, we have come up with countless ways to help you and your team manage your experiences on Roblox.
+From banlists to feature-flags, Grid is there for you.
+We are now nearing closer than ever to launching, which is stupendous because we can't wait to meet all of you!

 We hope you're along for the ride 🚀